siilike/certbot-dns-standalone/README.rst

 Parameters supported
 --------------------

-Parameters can be specified as ``--certbot-dns-standalone:dns-standalone-PARAMETER=VALUE``.
+Parameters can be specified as ``--dns-standalone-PARAMETER=VALUE``.
+For older certbot versions it should be ``--certbot-dns-standalone:dns-standalone-PARAMETER=VALUE``.

 Supported parameters are: